giaat/learn-angular-node/README.md

 In this project we are using Node for web development.
 In that context, we are going to use a web framework: [Hapi](http://hapijs.com/).
 There are other alternatives such as [Express](http://expressjs.com/) but that's not what we are going to learn.

 ### Node basic knowledge
 NodeJS is based around the __module__ concept.
 I recommend you to read [that part](https://nodejs.org/docs/latest/api/modules.html#modules_modules) of NodeJS official documentation.
-In order to use these modules in our code, we need a module loader.
-Don't worry I am not going to ask you to write one, someone already did it: [RequireJS](http://requirejs.org/).
+In order to use these modules in our code, we need a __module loader__.
+Do not worry I am not going to ask you to write one, someone already did it: [RequireJS](http://requirejs.org/).
+It is already shipped within NodeJS so no need to worry about it.

 ### Folder structure
 Every NodeJS server has a main file from which the server is started.
 In this file you will find the server initialization and configuration.
 It is also the file which bootstraps your application - put all the pieces of your server together -.
 By convention it is called `index.js` but that's not a must-do.
 In our case it is called `server.js` and you can find it at the root of `server/`.

 Now have a look at `server.js`.
 Use the previous section and [Hapi's official API](http://hapijs.com/api) to understand what it does.

-### Section 1: Basic commands
+### Basic commands
 This section suppose you already have __Node__ and __NPM__ installed and configured on your local machine.
 If it is not the case, please refer to Dixeed's internal documentation.

 NPM uses a file named `package.json` to store information about your project.